Optimal Computation in Anonymous Dynamic Networks: Leaderless and Stabilizing Algorithms

-We will give a stabilizing and a terminating algorithm that efficiently compute the Generalized Counting function $F_{GC}$ in all networks with $\ell\geq 1$ leaders and finite dynamic disconnectivity $T$.
-Therefore, \emph{all} multi-aggregate functions are efficiently computable as well, due to \cite[Theorem~2.1]{DV22}.
-Moreover, \cref{t:aggr} states that no other functions are computable in networks with leaders, and \cref{t:lower2} shows that our algorithms are asymptotically optimal for any fixed $\ell\geq 1$.
+To conclude this section, we will give a stabilizing algorithm that efficiently computes the Input Multiset function $F_{IM}$ in all networks (of unknown size $n$) with a known number $\ell\geq 1$ of leaders and a finite (but unknown) dynamic disconnectivity $\tau$.
+Therefore, \emph{all} multiset-based functions are efficiently computable as well, due to \cref{xth:compl}.
+Moreover, \cref{t:aggr} states that no other functions are computable in networks with leaders, and \cref{t:lower2} shows that our algorithm is asymptotically optimal.
+We will once again make use of the subroutine in \cref{l:algorithm1}, this time assuming that the number of leaders $\ell\geq 1$ is known to all agents.
+This assumption is justified by \cref{t:knowL}.